-Copyright protection for databases is limited.
-Moreover, many databases don’t qualify for any protection at all.
+Some databases do not qualify for any protection at all.
 As a result, the owners of valuable databases often use other ways to protect their creations.
-These means are used not only to protect the selection and arrangement of the data, but the data itself.
+These means are used not only to protect the selection and arrangement of the data (which would be a copyright-style approach to the protection of visual art), but rather the data itself.

 A database license is a contract restricting what a person can do with the data.
 These licenses are commonly used to protect databases that are not made freely available to the public.
 People who use the database must agree in advance to the terms of the license.

 Database licenses can take many forms.
 Some are form contracts, while others are negotiated agreements tailored to particular individuals or institutions.
 They may appear in traditional print form, under the shrinkwrapping of a DVD, on a computer screen as part of software, online, or in a combination of these formats.

 The terms of database licenses also vary, but they generally restrict or limit how the database can be used.
 For example, an online license typically dictates when the database can be downloaded or disseminated to others.
 These restrictions put limits on a user’s ability to use the contents of the database beyond what copyright law allows.